-Vortex of End have streamlined and honed their attack on third full-length, ‘Abhorrent Fervor’, which delivers a more refined and direct hit than its comparatively adventurous and grandiose-sounding predecessor from a couple of years hitherto, ‘Ardens Fvror’.
+Vortex of End have streamlined and honed their attack on fourth full-length, ‘Abhorrent Fervor’, which delivers a more refined and direct hit than its comparatively adventurous and grandiose-sounding predecessor from a couple of years hitherto, ‘Ardens Fvror’.
 As the wondrous craftsmanship and dynamic flair exhibited across the 50-minute duration of the latter resulted in an uplifting record blessed with a beguiling range of mood and tempos, I was looking forward to more of the same.
 But the Parisians have opted not to make the same album twice and, despite the initial jolt, this was clearly the right move.

-Trimmed back by 25% in terms of both running time and track numbers, ‘Abhorrent Fervor’ for the most part relies on naked but uncannily melodic aggression to get the message across, although, with shape-shifting ten-minute closer ‘Putrid Fluids’, the album climaxes in a swirling maelstrom of schizophrenic might more reminiscent of VoE’s breakthrough second full-length offering.
+Trimmed back by 25% in terms of both running time and track numbers, ‘Abhorrent Fervor’ for the most part relies on naked but uncannily melodic aggression to get the message across, although, with shape-shifting ten-minute closer ‘Putrid Fluids’, the album climaxes in a swirling maelstrom of schizophrenic might more reminiscent of VoE’s breakthrough third full-length offering.
 While this parting shot is bookended with soothing ambience and features soaring leads prominent in the mix, the production and overall approach is now different so the dramatics of old are replaced by a more straightforward but still decidedly sophisticated and nuanced approach.

 It’s admirable that Vortex of End opt not to stand still and risk regression but instead elect to evolve and adapt in a bold bid to move forward and upward.
 Once this is done in moderation and without compromising the urgency or integrity of the music (selling out), then it’s obviously a positive development.
 Consider this album a slight change of direction rather than a rebirth; suffice to say, the formula that served Vortex of End so well on ‘Ardens Fvror’ has been tweaked as opposed to precluded.